Toronto Hop-On Hop-Off Bus Review: Is It Worth It?

 Cons: What You Should Consider

-X Can Be Slow During Peak Hours – Toronto traffic can cause delays, so if you’re on a tight schedule, this may not be the most time-efficient option.
+✓ Can Be Slow During Peak Hours – Toronto traffic can lead to delays, especially during busy times.
+If you’re on a tight schedule or trying to fit in a lot in one day, this may not be the quickest way to get around.

-X Limited Frequency of Buses – While buses run regularly, they are not very frequent, so you will want to watch the schedule.
+✓ Limited Frequency of Buses – The buses run every 45 minutes, so you will need to watch the schedule to ensure you maximize your itinerary.

-X No Air Conditioning – The bus is not air conditioned which may be uncomfortable for some riders.
+✓ No Air Conditioning – The bus is not air-conditioned, which may be uncomfortable on hot summer days.

-X The bus does not go to other popular attractions such as High Park, the Toronto Zoo, Trillium Park, or the Canadian National Exhibition.
+✓ Does Not Cover All Attractions — The route doesn’t include some popular spots like High Park, the Toronto Zoo, Trillium Park, or the Canadian National Exhibition.

 ☞ Want a relaxed way to see the city?
 Check ticket options & plan your route here for an easy sightseeing experience!